Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/README.md

 1. Use CSS preprocessors
 1. Implement CSS variables to make more modular stylesheets
 1. Apply principles of typography and color theory
-1. Apply advanced CSS concepts inlcuding transform, transition, and keyframes
+1. Apply advanced CSS concepts including transform, transition, and keyframes
 1. Implement industry best practices

-Beyond these you students should be able apply CSS like a boss and bring their ideas to the large and small screen!
+Beyond these you, students should be able to apply CSS like a boss and bring their ideas to the large and small screen!
 Students will also explore new bleeding edge concepts that hint at the future of CSS.

 ## Schedule

-**Class Times:** Monday and Wednesday at 3:30–5:20pm (12 class sessions)
+**Class Times:** Monday and Wednesday from 3:30–5:20 pm (12 class sessions)

 | Class  |          Date          |                  Topics                  |
 |:-----:|:----------------------:|:---------------------------------------:|